cronblocks/md2site/README.md

 # md2site

-A tool for converting *Markdown* to *HTML* pages while applying templates and themes.
+*md2site* is a simple tool for converting *Markdown*-formatted documents to *HTML* pages while applying easily configurable templates and their attached styles.

 ## Current Status